openai/openai-node/README.md

 ## Requirements

+TypeScript >= 4.5 is supported.

 The following runtimes are supported:

-- Node.js 16 LTS or later ([non-EOL](https://endoflife.date/nodejs)) versions.
+- Node.js 18 LTS or later ([non-EOL](https://endoflife.date/nodejs)) versions.
 - Deno v1.28.0 or higher, using `import OpenAI from "npm:openai"`.
-Deno Deploy is not yet supported.
+- Bun 1.0 or later.
 - Cloudflare Workers.
 - Vercel Edge Runtime.
+- Jest 28 or greater with the `"node"` environment (`"jsdom"` is not supported at this time).
+- Nitro v2.6 or greater.

+Note that React Native is not supported at this time.

 If you are interested in other runtime environments, please open or upvote an issue on GitHub.